Top 5 Butterfly-Friendly Plants for Pollinator Gardens: Essential Additions to Your Backyard Oasis

 Cons

-While these seeds are easy to grow, they do require some patience.
-It took about 40-50 days for our plants to flower fully.
+We noticed an increase in Monarch butterfly visits to our garden once the milkweed plants were established.
 Also, we found that cold stratification improved germination rates, so we recommend wrapping some seeds in a damp paper towel and refrigerating them for a few weeks before planting.
+When selecting butterfly-friendly plants for your pollinator garden, we recommend considering several key factors.

 Buying Guide